bobcorn/connecting-rods-inspector/docs/README.md

 3. Iron powder presence must be managed as to not interfere with the analysis.

 ## Benchmarks
-Performances are based on processor Intel Core i5 Dual-Core 2,7 GHz.
+Performances are calculated as the average observed FPS of 10 000 consecutive software executions on a Intel Core i5 Dual-Core 2,7 GHz processor.

-33 FPS (on average)
+* 33 FPS

 ## Full demo